 8. Learn to speak a little bit of Chichewa (the most widely known language of Malawi)

-Soon I am adding a post and vlog about “How to speak Chichewa” with a few expressions you might need when traveling Malawi.
+Here you can find my post and video about “How to speak Chichewa” with a few words and phrases you might need when traveling Malawi.

 [Disclaimer: This blog post contains some affiliate links.
 These are products I truly recommend.
 They are designed and handmade in Africa and by purchasing them you support my sisters and brothers in Africa.
 Purchasing them may earn me a small commission as well at no extra cost to you for the product.
 This tiny commission will help support my blog hosting and other maintenance costs.
 All my opinions are my own and were not influenced in any way.
 Thank you!]

 9. Take pictures and videos with the local kids

 Everywhere we stopped we did that.
 The kids loved being photographed.

 10. Trade one of your items at the locals handcraft shops

 I hope you will have the most amazing time in “The Warm Heart of Africa”.

 Which country have you traveled like a local.
 Leave me a comment.